 - SST (Sea Surface Temperature), prime objective of IRR (accuracy achieved of ±0.3º).

 The thermal channels of IRR use an advanced detector cooling system and can be calibrated (two blackbody references are being used during each scan).
-The IRR instrument features a conical scanning configuration resulting in a dual view observation of the same target area.
-The sensor records a line of off-nadir pixels at a view zenith angle of about 55º and some 900 km along-track.
+The IRR instrument features a conical scanning configuration resulting in a dual-view observation of the same target area.
+The sensor records a line of off-nadir pixels at a view zenith angle of about 55º and some 900 km along the track.
 About 2.5 minutes later, a nadir view is obtained when the S/C is directly over the target.
 The resultant image data set (after resampling both the nadir and forward view data) consists of two co-registered images with a 1 km spatial resolution on a 500 km swath.
 The dual-view design of ATSR makes it possible to estimate and correct for these atmospheric effects.

 NA (Not available)

 LRR is a passive optical device (corner cube reflectors) for accurate satellite tracking from the ground (laser ranging stations of the SLR network) to support instrument data evaluation.
 LRR characteristics: wavelength = 350 - 800 nm (optimized for 532 nm), efficiency: > 0.15 at end-of-life, reflection coefficient: > 0.8 end-of-life, FOV: elevation half-cone angle = 60º, azimuth of 360º, diameter: ≤ 20 cm.